MrEliasen/map-generator/README.md

 The [floodFil](https://github.com/MrEliasen/map-generator/blob/master/libs/map-generator/generator.js#L295) method will cause the maximum call stack to be exceeded if going much above 100x100 map.

+I created a version which utilises a single while loop, but the map generator goes from about 0.5s generation time for a 100x100 map, to several seconds.

+Suggestions welcome!

 ## License